 This not only creates a hectic atmosphere, but also pollutes the environment.
 Here are some tips about decoration, packaging and gifts to make the run-up to Christmas more contemplative.

 1. Mindful Christmas inventory

-A well-thought-out Christmas countdown helps with effective planning and avoids rash last-minute purchases.
-Regularly schedule small time slots for preparation.
-During this time, you can note down all activities, gifts and necessary errands for decoration and food around Christmas.
+A well thought out Christmas countdown helps with effective planning and also protects against rash last-minute purchases.
+Regularly plan small islands of time for preparation.
+During this time, write down all activities, gifts and necessary errands for decorations and food around Christmas.